 Why did I just ramble on about my personal life?
 To make the point that all of our posture kind of sucks right now — being stuck at home and all — and you’re all probably feeling just as tight and sore as I am.
 Yet, who has the money to pay $100 plus every time they need a massage?

 This Saturday August 15, they’ll be slinging a whole bunch of workout gear for excellent prices, but the stand out is absolutely their ‘Aldi Massage Gun‘ with a bunch of interchangeable heads for a ridiculously good $90.

-The Aldi Massage Gun has all of the standard that you’d expect from a large Australian retailer; Multiple massage heads, standard body and relatively quiet noise output.
+The aldi massage gun review has all of the standard that you'd expect from a large Australian retailer; Multiple massage heads, standard body and relatively quiet noise output.
 For $90 it really is hard to go wrong.
 That being said though, the $90 price point has become a lot more competitive these days with Target, Kmart, and Harvey Norman all stocking massage guns around this price point.
 And after reviewing those there are a few obvious draw backs that can be seen.
 All In all through, its a stock standard massage gun that does offer a decent impact without the price tag.

 With such a competitive price point, we have to say that there are a few pros here.
-The Aldi massage gun itself offers an okay power output for its price.
+According to our aldi massage gun review, the Aldi brand massager itself offers an okay power output for its price.
 If we were to rank it against all the massage guns we have tried it probably sits between low to moderate.
 The problem with most massage guns is that they are only available online.
 This means that you have to order the product before you can try it or simply hope that one of your friends have already taken that gamble.
 Its a real positive to be able to walk into your local Westfield and give it a go for yourself.

 - Only $90